antoine-rocher/HODDIES/docs/index.rst

 Introduction
 ************

-**HODDIES** is a Python toolkit to generate mock galaxy catalogs based on Halo Occupation Distribution (HOD) model.
+**HODDIES** is a Python toolkit to generate mock galaxy catalogs based on Halo Occupation Distribution (HOD) models.
 It also provide a tools to fit HOD models on data.

 A typical generation of a HOD-based mock is as simple as: